Tell me about VBAC. How do you think women feel who have experienced a C-section?

 Imagine having the chance at a natural birth the way you have dreamed it could be.

 Imagine having a midwife who not only supports you but helps you to process and heal from the trauma of your previous C-section.

 At Family Centered Birth, we believe in YOU!
 Yes, we believe that you deserve a peaceful, beautiful, natural birth.
 And your baby deserves it, too!

-We support VBAC attempts either at home or in our birth center.
+We support VBAC attempts for your home birth.